XiaoBai-blip/ChatDB/README.md

 http://localhost:8888/tree?token=1634398389932c4e2447f49ac5c9218005bdca99bd963494
 ```

-## Command line for open and testing the django server (leave the jupyter notebook window open)
+## Run and test the django server (leave the jupyter notebook window open)

 1. Connect to your instance in a new terminal:
 ```